 One way to choose a color palette is to look at the tone of the fabrics.
 In general, warm colors are reds, oranges and yellows, while cool colors are blues, purples and greens.
-In the photos above, you'll notice that the warm fabrics (left) also contain some purple, while the cool fabrics (right) include a reddish fuchsia.
+In the photos above, you'll notice that the warm fabrics (top) also contain some purple, while the cool fabrics (bottom) include a warm sunshine yellow.

-In quilting fabrics, warm colors can be energetic and cool colors tend to be calming, so your use of one over the other will probably invoke a certain feeling to your work.
+In quilting fabrics, warm colors can be energetic and cool colors tend to be calming, so your use of one over the other will probably evoke a certain feeling to your work.

 Mixing warm and cool colors is a great way to choose a color palette.
 For instance, you may choose one warm, one cool and one neutral color.
-In the fabric pull above, yellow (warm), aqua (cool) and gray (neutral) make a beautiful combination.
+In the fabric spread above, reds and pinks (warm), blues and greens (cool) and navy and white (neutral) make a beautiful combination.

 If you choose to make a quilt with only cool fabrics or all warm fabrics, you'll have a harmonious color palette that blends together well.
-However, mixing the two color tones will give you greater vibrancy, as you can see in Jeni's Warm Cool Quilt, pictured above.
+However, mixing the two color tones will give you greater vibrancy, as you can see in Nancy Smith's Colorblock Quilt pictured above.

 Value: light or dark

 Value is a fairly basic element of choosing quilting fabrics, but is often overlooked when planning a project.
 The value of a fabric has to do with how light or dark the color is.
 The purple fabrics above are arranged from darker to lighter values.

 When comparing the values of different colored fabrics, a good trick is to take a photograph and then translate that photo to black and white.
 The colors with more white have a lighter value, and they contrast well with darker valued fabrics.
 When you choose fabrics with contrast, your piecing will be more visible.